 No. It is entirely free.
 We will provide a parking voucher to cover the cost of parking at the hospital during the meetings.
 Refreshments will also be provided at every meeting.

-Absolutely not!
-Your care will be identical whether or not you choose to participate in this program.
+No. Your care will be identical whether or not you choose to participate in this program.
 Our hope is that this program will help you find a living donor so you may receive a transplant more quickly.

 There are no medical risks associated with the program.
 We will be discussing sensitive subjects at the meetings, and some participants may feel uncomfortable.
 We will encourage every participant to keep the meeting discussions confidential, and only participants and program staff members will be at the meetings.
 You may decline participation at any time if you feel uncomfortable or no longer wish to attend the sessions.